mmbman/Katagiri/glossary.md

 ## Shobogenzo

-Shōbōgenzō: "Treasury of the True Dharma Eye" is a collection of texts by [Dogen](glossary#dogen) – his most well-known work.
+Shōbōgenzō: "Treasury of the True Dharma Eye" is a collection of texts by [Dōgen](glossary#dogen) – his most well-known work.

 [See Topic Index](topics#shobogenzo)